orangeduck/Cello-Website/pages/learn-gc.md

 # GC
 __Garbage Collector__

 The `GC` type provides an interface to the Cello Garbage Collector.
-One instance of this class is created for each thread and can be retrieved using the `current` function.
+One instance of this type is created for each thread and can be retrieved using the `current` function.
 The Garbage Collector can be stopped and started using `start` and `stop` and objects can be added or removed from the Garbage Collector using `set` and `rem`.

 ### Derives